All Episodes

 Obama is that guy.

-And all of his bureaucrats at the VA and Medicare, Medicaid, S chip are his executives.
+And all of his bureaucrats at the VA and Medicare, Medicaid, S-CHIP are his executives.

-The government is the biggest insurance company in the world, and they deny people all the time things that they need.
+And they deny people all the time things that they need.

 And by the way, look at what this insurance company pays its doctors.

-This insurance company, the federal government, pays its doctors so little that they're opting out of the government's own program, which is supposedly the most compassionate and the most giving, and the fairest of any insurance company in the world.
+This insurance company, the federal government, pays its doctors so little that they're opting out of the government's own program, which is supposedly the most compassionate and the most giving.

 Plus, this insurance company is broke.